-2.8 Savings Forecast
+2.9 Savings Forecast

-- 2.8.1 The department's budget for 2016/17 includes savings of £10.926m.
-The Period 4 forecast has included a revised forecast for delivery of the savings.
-The service commissioned iMPower consultants to review the Promoting Independence programme of work.
-This has included modelling the target demand for the service in order to deliver the required savings, providing challenge on the delivery plans and targets, comparison with other councils and considered areas of that could have further focus to support delivery of the savings.
-A summary report is provided to Committee elsewhere on this agenda, however, the review concluded that: - a) the Council is pursuing the right strategy, based on their experience in other councils and the change already achieved within the service.
-It recognised that the strategy reflected a higher risk appetite within the service regarding supporting people to remain as independent as possible for as long as possible rather than providing more traditional packages of care, but tested this with social work teams, which suggested that there is further room to prevent and reduce services required - b) the timeline for the strategy is challenging, with the consultants questioning whether the savings can realistically be delivered in three years.
-Whilst the service can try to take measures to enable reviews of care to be done quicker, the aims for reducing demand will be harder to manage at pace - c) there are other interventions that can be used to enhance delivery of the strategy including advice and information; further work on transitions; and behavioural change - but the consultants did not identify any new opportunities that would deliver material benefit that the council is not already pursuing.
-The service is reviewing the programme of work to reprioritise and reflect these proposals
+- 2.9.1 The department's budget for 2016/17 includes savings of £10.926m.
+The Period 4 forecast previously reported to committee included a revised forecast for delivery of the savings, following a review undertaken with iMPOWER consultants of the Promoting Independence programme of work.
+The review concluded that: - a) the Council is pursuing the right strategy, based on their experience in other councils and the change already achieved within the service.
+It recognised that the

-2.8.2 Risks totalling £3.976m have been reflected in the forecast position and alternative savings are being identified.
+- strategy reflected a higher risk appetite within the service regarding supporting people to remain as independent as possible for as long as possible rather than providing more traditional packages of care, but tested this with social work teams, which suggested that there is further room to prevent and reduce services required - b) the timeline for the strategy is challenging, with the consultants questioning whether the savings can realistically be delivered in three years.
+Whilst the service can try to take measures to enable reviews of care to be done quicker, the aims for reducing demand will be harder to manage at pace - c) there are other interventions that can be used to enhance delivery of the strategy including advice and information; further work on transitions; and behavioural change but the consultants did not identify any new opportunities that would deliver material benefit that the council is not already pursuing.
+The service is reviewing the programme of work to reprioritise and reflect these proposals - 2.9.2 Risks totalling £3.976m have been reflected in the forecast position and alternative savings are being identified.